aa29zzjj/Project-2-Client-Server/README.md

 As before, use a **proxy design** to encapsulate the communication code.

 Produce a screen shot illustrating a successful execution and submit the screenshot in the description folder as described at the end of this document.
 The screen shot will show three different clients interacting with the server using three distinct ID&#39;s.

-Alternatively, you can create a screencast video of your working client and server.

-- The video cannot be more than 3 minutes long.
-- You may use an audio voiceover, but you do not need to.
-- You should publish the video as &#39;Unlisted&#39; to YouTube.
-(See more discussion on this in the Submission section below.)
-- Include the URL of the YouTube video in a document in the Project2Task5 Description folder that you submit.
-- The video will show three different clients interacting with the server using three distinct ID&#39;s.

 RSAExample.java - Key generation and sample encryption and decryption